Risk management

 Find out more about the Board of DirectorsThe Company's Audit and Risk Supervision Committee (ARSC)

-The Board of Directors and its Executive Committee are assisted by this consultative body, which supervises and reports on the adequacy of the risk management and control system.
-It is supported by the company's Internal Audit and Risk Division and works in coordination with the audit and compliance committees at the country subholdings.
+The Board of Directors is supported by this advisory body, which oversees and reports on the effectiveness of the System.
+It is supported by the Company’s Internal Audit and Risk Division and works in coordination with the audit and compliance committees of the subholding companies.

 Learn more about the committeeSubholdings and head of business companies

-The head of business companies must approve the specific risk limits and implement the necessary control systems to ensure compliance.
+The governing bodies of the business head companies must approve the specific risk limits applicable to each of the guidelines and risk limits approved by the subholding companies and implement the necessary control systems to ensure compliance.

 Learn more about Corporate StructureInternal Audit and Risk Division